maffinyep/seranade-docs/model/hashing/readme.md

 ## S-Table Hashing

 We can figure `Nick` aliases like hashing of their primary keys.
-Then an `S-table` will bind hashing to representation.
+Then an `S_Table` will bind hashing to representation.

 Let's see a toy example of hashing.
-Imagine a simple `S-table` like this:
+Imagine a simple `S_Table` like this:

 | Byte | Word |
 |---|---|